brexhq/substation/cmd/README.md

 ## file/substation

 Reads and processes data stored in a local file.
-The app can be deployed anywhere, including non-container infrastructure, and is recommended for local testing and development.
+The app is recommended for local testing and development.